Ford Escape Hybrid Insurance Rates

 Rates are averaged for all Ford Escape Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Ford Escape Hybrid Insurance
+How to Find Affordable Ford Escape Hybrid Insurance

-The next list is a summary of the information presented in the illustrations above.
+The following is a brief review of the data covered in the charts and tables above.

-- Drivers can save around $120 per year just by shopping early and online
+- Drivers can save around $120 per year simply by quoting online well ahead of the renewal date

 Rate Tables and Charts